HarshTechPioneers/Kshitij-Web-AI-Workshop/README.md

 # Kshitij-Web-AI-Workshop
-Repo for my projects from Kshitij Web &amp; AI Workshop, IIT Kharagpur’s Techno-Management Fest.
-Includes web dev tasks (HTML, CSS, JS) and AI exercises, showcasing skills in building responsive sites and applying AI concepts.
+This repository contains my projects, assignments, and solutions developed during the Kshitij Web & AI Workshop, part of IIT Kharagpur’s Kshitij Techno-Management Fest.

+It includes:

+🌐 Web Development Tasks – such as building responsive websites using HTML, CSS, and JavaScript.

+🤖 AI-Related Exercises – demonstrating practical applications of web technologies and artificial intelligence concepts.

+This repository reflects my learning journey and hands-on experience at the intersection of web development and AI.

+👨‍💻 Author: Harsh Raj